Lightning-Chart/lcjs-example-0019-flowCytometryChart/README.md

 -   Forward scatter (FSC).
 This is measured based on how much light is scattered along the path of the light source.

 -   Side scatter (SSC).
-This is measured based on hot much light is scattered at a ninety-degree angle relative to the light source.
+This is measured based on how much light is scattered at a ninety-degree angle relative to the light source.

 Each point in the chart is one sample.
 When multiple samples have the same SSC and FSC measurement, the point color is adjusted (red = most overlapping samples).